yangkuoone/INETS/README.md

-# INETS
+# MapGene
-INETS is prediction algorithm for disease genes
+### MapGene: A disease module derived algorithm integrating phenotype-genotype associations and interactome network to prioritize disease genes

-The Python implementation and datasets of INETS
+The Python implementation and datasets of MapGene